miklevin/MikeLev.in/_posts/2025-04-08-ai-agentic-mode-debugging.md

 lot of `terminal` commands.
 I noticed it looked at a *Cursor Rule* I set up for it when using terminal, and it miraculously found and solved the problem.

+## Training AI to Navigate Your Terminal Environment

 Over the past few days, I added rules for Claude to look at whenever it tried to execute terminal commands on my system to deal with the nuances of the Python virtual environment and NixOS.
-It
+It's not just you.
+Every terminal environment is weird with all its environment variables, `.venv`'s, restricted permissions, sandboxing or whatever.
+That doesn't keep the AI from being helpful by using hte terminal on your behalf.
+It just means you gotta train it a bit.

 ### Avoiding Painful Git Resets